 There are many reasons why parents might want to teach their kids meditation.
-And as an online meditation teacher, I’ve helped many mothers and fathers to get their kids meditating.
+And as an online meditation teacher, I’ve helped many mothers and fathers to do precisely that.

-However, there are many things that you will want to consider before you teach your kids meditation.
+However, there are many things that you will want to consider before you introduce mindfulness to yoir children.
 For instance, at what age should they start?
 What types of meditation are best for children?
-And just how exactly do you explain meditation to a child?
+And just how exactly do you explain meditation to a child anyway?

 - Now say, “let’s take a look” and close your eyes.
 Ask them to close their eyes too.